matrup01/data_import_modules/docu/docu.md

-    jit (bool, optional) ... decides if Numba JIT-compiler should be used, default-True bg_start (str,optional) ... only uses data from bg_file which was acquired after bg_start (only works if a csv-bg_file is used, format:"HH:MM:SS") bg_end (str,optional) ... only uses data from bg_file which was acquired before bg_start (only works if a csv-bg_file is used, format:"HH:MM:SS") debugging (bool,optional) ... for debugging purposes, if you dont know what its doing, leave it , default-False layout (list,optional) ... decides which columns from the csv should be taken (Syntax: [firstcolumn,lastcolumn]), default-[3,18]
+    jit (bool, optional) ... decides if Numba JIT-compiler should be used, default-True bg_start (str,optional) ... only uses data from bg_file which was acquired after bg_start (only works if a csv-bg_file is used, format:"HH:MM:SS") bg_end (str,optional) ... only uses data from bg_file which was acquired before bg_start (only works if a csv-bg_file is used, format:"HH:MM:SS") layout (list,optional) ... decides which columns from the csv should be taken (Syntax: [firstcolumn,lastcolumn]), default-[3,18]
         Layout-Lookuptable:
             FlyingFlo 1.0 (Peter) ...
 [3,18]